-The big Challenge is to retrieve the floating plastic out of the open sea.
-The majority of the plastic has broken down into small pieces 1/4” inch or smaller.
+The big challenge is to retrieve the floating plastic out of the open sea.
+The majority of the plastic has broken down into small pieces 1/4 of an inch or smaller.
 The plastic trash is scattered over massive areas and is not easily visible or collected.
 The center of a Vortex where the plastic concentration is highest is constantly moving.
 It is difficult to collect the plastic without harming fish and other sea life.
 Only a minority of the plastic is on the surface, the majority sinks to the ocean floor.
 But a huge part of the plastic debris is washing up on beaches where it can be collected relatively easily and without complex technology by locally organized clean up organizations.

 Captain Paul Watson

 The Vortex Project, an initiative by Parley for the Oceans, was co-founded in collaboration with the material innovator Bionic Yarn, and Sea Shepherd Conservation Society.
 The project is based on the belief that human economy must be harmonized with the eco system of nature in order to make a serious impact.